Blog

 A great user experience is what separates an app that gets used once from one that becomes a daily habit.

-Think of them as the architectural drawings for your app.
-They help you answer critical questions about usability before you ever touch a pixel.
+The journey starts with wireframes.
+These are simple, low-fidelity blueprints that focus on layout, hierarchy, and navigation, with no colors or fonts yet.
+Think of them as floor plans for your app.
+They help you answer key usability questions before you ever touch a pixel.

 Crafting the Visual Identity